bitspossessed/website/index.md

 {% include base.html %}

+# Mission and Vision

 <div class="container-medium">
   <div class="grid-item">
-    We are Bitspossessed, a software developers collective.
-We support people, organizations, and communities to realize technologically-driven ideas.<br><br>
+    We are bitspossessed, a software developers collective dedicated to fostering an inclusive and enjoyable environment where individuals can learn together and collaboratively realize technologically-driven ideas.
+Our mission is to empower people, organizations, and communities by building innovative solutions while prioritizing creativity, playfulness, and mutual growth.<br><br>

-    Bitspossessed provides a healthy, supportive space for our members to build software cooperatively.
-We strive to contribute to a more just and equitable tech industry, a sustainable digital commons, and an ecologically-regenerative future that prioritizes care and social responsibility.
+    At bitspossessed, we strive to create a supportive space that not only promotes professional development but also encourages exploration and joy in our work.
+We aim to contribute to a just and equitable tech industry, cultivate a sustainable digital commons, and advance an ecologically regenerative future that values care, social responsibility, and fun.

   </div>
 </div>